 Most of our patients find that their insurance company will not pay for the reversal.
 You may wish to submit a claim to your insurance company and we would be happy to assist you in doing so.

 We are extremely proud that this global fee is much lower than comparable fees around the United States.
-Other programs offer this same arrangement for as much as $20,000.00.
+Other programs offer this same arrangement for as much as $25,000.00.
 Remember that this global fee will cover not only a bilateral vasectomy reversal but will also cover the more delicate correction of epididymal blockage if it is found.
-The $7,000.00 global fee is due no later than the day of surgery.

 You may want to have your semen checked after surgery.
 This can be done anytime; most people wait about 4-8 weeks after surgery if a standard vasectomy reversal was done on either one or both sides.
 If a vasoepididymostomy was done on both sides, it is preferable to wait 8-12 weeks after surgery before the semen is checked.
 Abstain from ejaculation for about 2-3 days prior to any type of post-operative semen testing.
 To schedule a post-operative semen check please call our office.